 Considered a 'medium' version, many Creole dishes use a blond roux as a base.
 Creole cuisine is somewhat more 'refined' than Cajun; think of it as the elegant city version of Cajun's rustic punch.

 Also thought of as a 'medium' roux, Classic Cajun cuisine will sometimes use a blond roux, but many of the distinctive flavors of Cajun dishes come from the incredible nutty, smokey flavors that this sauce typically contains - which often is not lighter than a peanut butter version.
 Peanut butter roux simply looks like peanut butter - when the color is the same, this one is done.

 Chocolate Roux, Dark Chocolate Roux

 Think roux is just an esoteric method?
 Nope.
-Of the Five French Mother Sauces three begin with roux - Bechamel, Veloute and Espagnole.
-It's an AMAZING tool...
+Of the 5 French Mother Sauces, three begin with roux: Bechamel, Veloute, and Espagnole.
+It's an amazing tool.

 Remember as well that while a classic ratio is 1:1, you can tailor this based on your preferences.
-Make a roux a couple times the standard way, using butter or oil and an equivalent amount of flour, then begin to tweak it as you like.
-Begin with a medium heat, then remember the main objective.
+Make a roux a couple of times the standard way, using butter or oil and an equivalent amount of flour, then begin to tweak it as you like.
+Begin with medium heat, then remember the main objective.
 If you want a darker roux, use slightly lower heat to accommodate smoke points.
-If you want butter flavor but a chocolate roux, use half vegetable oil.
-Or all oil - which means you can use higher temps and have a shorter cook time.
+If you want butter flavor but a chocolate roux, use half vegetable oil or all oil, which means you can use higher temps and have a shorter cook time.

 That's it—you're ready.
 Don't be afraid of roux.
-Allow yourself a couple times to experiment and screw it up - although if you keep the heat down and don't stop stirring, you'll be fine.
+Allow yourself a couple of times to experiment and screw it up, although if you keep the heat down and don't stop stirring, you'll be fine.
 Be ready to rock some Gumbo (can you tell I love that stuff), and prepare to show yourself off as a Bombshell.
 You'll have earned it.

 © 2010 Jan Charles